Sustainable Living Actions

 - Refuse junk mail and advertising circulars at the mailbox

-- Identify new uses for packaging that you get regularly, or recycle it
+- Identify new uses for packaging that you get regularly, or recycle it if its unavoidable

 - Buy a battery charger and use rechargeable batteries (NiMh preferred to NiCad)